10 Free Things to Do with Kids in Atlanta during Summer Break

 4. Visit the Skate Park

 If your child likes to pop ollies and tail slide, head over to Old Fourth Ward Skate Park, where sections of the park are marked as beginner, intermediate and advanced.
-The park is located off the Atlanta BeltLine and is free year-round.
-Safety guidelines can be found on the website.
+The park is located along the Atlanta BeltLine and is free year-round.
+Be sure to read the safety guidelines online before your visit.

 Get to know Atlanta, and discover the best things to do around the city.